You must go through security every time you enter a court or tribunal building.

 Security staff will check the label.
 They will not record or share the information.
 Find out how your personal information is used.

 Going through security

 Your bags and pockets will be checked like they would be at an airport.
 This may include:

 - emptying your pockets into a tray

-- taking off your shoes, coat, gloves or hat
+- taking off your shoes, coat, gloves, hat or belt

 - walking through an archway detector or being checked with a handheld scanner

 If you’re wearing a head covering for religious or cultural reasons, you can ask for it to be checked with a handheld scanner so you do not have to take it off.

 If you cannot take your items in with you

 Security staff will keep any items you cannot take into the building and give you a receipt.
 You can usually use this to collect your items when you leave.